Canon 6D vs 7D Mark II

 - More heavily discounted: Has been on the market for longer (launched in September 2012).

-Reasons to prefer the Canon EOS 7D Mark II:
+Arguments in favor of the Canon EOS 7D Mark II:

-- Better video: Provides higher movie framerates (1080/60p vs 1080/30p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

-- Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.